 Influential rapper Pimp C (Chad Butler) of the rap duo Underground Kingz (UGK) was found dead in a motel room in December 2007 at age 33 of an overdose of promethazine and codeine, which is called syrup (or “drank” or “lean” or “purp” or purple drank) by rappers.
 His songs dealt with “descriptions of sex and conspicuous consumption and triple-beam scales used to weigh drugs.”
 One of the rapper’s biggest hits was “Sippin’ on Some Syrup.”
 Underground Kingz is a very influential duo, having laid the groundwork for the explosion of hip hop in the South.
 Pimp C spent three years in jail for aggravated assault.

-VL Mike (Michael Allen) was shot to death in April 2008 in New Orleans at age 32.
+VL Mike (Michael Allen) was shot to death on April 20, 2008, in New Orleans at age 32.
 He rapped with Chopper City Boyz on the album We Got This.

 Toro (Derek Johnson) was shot to death in Miami in October 2008 near a strip club.
 He was 23.